Azure/retail-ai-enhanced-search/docs/02_Solution_Quickstart.md

 ### PoC Environment

-**Pre-requisites**

-For this POC deployment you will need a Virtual Network with 4 different subnets to cater to each of the following services:
+**Pre-requisites**:For this POC deployment you will need a Virtual Network with 4 different subnets to cater to each of the following services:

 1) KeyVault
 2) Storage Account